Planning, Development, & Community Improvement

 Land use planning is an important tool in developing an organized, well-functioning community such as High Springs.
 Location and design of sites as well as uses and specific site plan constraints are the main areas of interest to citizens with regards to planning.
 If you are interested in a project involving your home, business, or other property; please contact us we are always interested in helping you achieve your property development goals.
 For questions regarding land use regulations please visit our Land Development Code page or contact us at (386) 454-7322.

 The Department of Planning Development & Community Improvement reviews plans for residential, commercial, and industrial buildings.
 All plans are reviewed for zoning and building code compliance .
-During the actual construction process the staff provides specific inspections to assure compliance with the requirements of The Florida Building Code 5th Edition, Fire Codes and the City’s Land Use Regulations.
+During the actual construction process the staff provides specific inspections to assure compliance with the requirements of The Florida Building Code 5th Edition, January 1st 2018 the new 6th Edition of the Florida Building Codes becomes effective.
+All construction permitted on or after this date shall be required to comply with this set of new codes.
+Fire Codes and the City’s Land Use Regulations.
 If you are building a new home; fixing or remodeling your current home; installing new plumbing or heating/air conditioning equipment; starting or relocating a business; moving a structure; building a fence, storage shed, or repairing a sidewalk, PDC has just the permit you need to make sure that your project goes as smoothly as possible.

-Any requests for inspections called in by phone must be made prior to 5:30 pm the previous business day and using Online Portal until 9:00 pm.
+Any requests for inspections called in by phone must be made prior to 5:30 pm the previous business day.
 Inspections requested for Monday can be made until 9:00 pm Sunday.